Social involvement

 Establishment:

-During the summer holidays of 1952, a group of children played in the Hattem woods, meanwhile listening to the match report of the Helsinki Olympic Games.
-They decided to organize their own Games.
-They jumped high, ran and played hockey with branches they found in the forest and a ball made from elastic bands.
-The children became so enthusiastic that they decided to start a hockey club.
+During the summer holidays of 1952, a group of children were playing in the Hattem woods, listening to the match report of the Helsinki Olympics.
+They decided to organise their own Games.
+They jumped high, ran and played hockey with branches they found in the woods and a ball made of rubber bands.
+The children became so enthusiastic that they decided to set up a hockey club.
 The eldest of sixteen, Rudolf Suermondt, became chairman and under his leadership more and more members were recruited.
 And so a place had to be found to train and play matches.
-That became a place known as the Hazenakker, because it was teeming with hares and rabbits.
+This became a place known as the Hazenakker, because it was teeming with hares and rabbits.
 Reason enough to design a logo with a hare.

 Club song: